kyma-project/busola/tests/kyma/README.md

 ### Smoke tests

-To run smoke tests, pointing to a local Kyma-Dashboard instance, use this command:
+To run smoke tests, pointing to a local Kyma dashboard instance, use this command:

 ```bash
 test:smoke-extensions